Mastering Series Design-White-Paper

 Amplitude response refers to the output or volume of the loudspeaker over the entire frequency range.
 An accurate loudspeaker should uniformly reproduce all parts of the frequency spectrum.
 That is, an accurate loudspeaker should have flat frequency response.

 Most consumers know that flat amplitude response over the entire frequency range is an important indicator of overall loudspeaker performance and use it as a shorthand when evaluating loudspeakers.
 While flat frequency response is a predictor of overall loudspeaker performance it is not perfect.
-The fact that the frequency response of a loudspeaker measures flat when a measurement microphone is placed directly in front of a loudspeaker on the tweeter's axis does not necessarily predict the loudspeaker's frequency response on the listening axis (which is never directly in front of one loudspeaker, see the figure on the preceeding page).
+The fact that the frequency response of a loudspeaker measures flat when a measurement microphone is placed directly in front of a loudspeaker on the tweeter's axis does not necessarily predict the loudspeaker's frequency response on the listening axis (which is never directly in front of one loudspeaker, see the figure above).
 Therefore the off-axis response of a loudspeaker is more critical in determining how the loudspeaker sounds in real life listening situations.
-This explains why some loudspeakers with absolutely flat measured frequency response sound awful and why some with less flat measured frequency response sound fine.
+This explains why some loudspeakers with absolutely flat on axis measured frequency response sound awful and why some with less flat on axis measured frequency response sound wonderful.
 Manufacturers know that consumers use flat frequency response to appraise loudspeaker performance.
 Therefore they ensure their loudspeakers have flat frequency response to the neglect of other important performance factors.
 Because most loudspeakers now have reasonably flat frequency response much of the discussion about loudspeaker performance is centered on the importance of time coherence and phase response as the critical factors affecting a loudspeaker's ability to accurately reproduce music.

 Point Source, Time Coherent, First Order, Two-way Loudspeakers